Wellness Blood Tests: What They Check For and Why They Matter

 The lipid panel evaluates cardiovascular health by measure blood fats:

-High levels increase heart disease risk. -
+- Total cholesterol High levels increase heart disease risk.

-Oftentimes call” good cholesterol ” ecause it hehelpsemove other forms of cholesterol from your bloodstream. -
+- High density lipoprotein (hHDL) Oftentimes call” good cholesterol ” ecause it hehelpsemove other forms of cholesterol from your bloodstream.

-Know as” bad cholesterol ” ecause it can build up in artery walls. -
+- Low density lipoprotein (lLDL) Know as” bad cholesterol ” ecause it can build up in artery walls.

-Another type of fat that can increase heart disease risk when elevated.
+- Triglycerides Another type of fat that can increase heart disease risk when elevated.

 These measurements help assess your risk for heart disease, stroke, and other cardiovascular conditions.